LeanneLibGriff/nine-repro/StepTenSepId.md

 Here are examples of practical guidelines available nationally

-* The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have released a *[‘De-identification Decision Making Framework’],*(https://www.oaic.gov.au/privacy/guidance-and-advice/de-identification-decision-making-framework) which is a “practical guide to de-identification, focussing on operational advice”.
+* The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have released a [‘De-identification Decision Making Framework’](https://www.oaic.gov.au/privacy/guidance-and-advice/de-identification-decision-making-framework) which is a “practical guide to de-identification, focussing on operational advice”.
 The guide will assist organisations that handle personal information to de-identify their data effectively.
 * The [OAIC](https://www.oaic.gov.au/agencies-and-organisations/guides/de-identification-and-the-privacy-act) also provides high-level guidance on de-identification of data and information, outlining what de-identification is, and how it can be achieved.
-* [The Australian Government’s guidelines for the disclosure of health information](https://www.aihw.gov.au/reports-data), includes techniques for making a data set non-identifiable and example case studies.
+* [The Australian Government’s guide to health privacy](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-health-privacy), includes techniques for making a data set non-identifiable and example case studies.
-* Australian Bureau of Statistics’ National Statistical Service Handbook.
-Chapter 11 contains a summary of methods to maintain privacy.
-* med.data.edu.au gives information about anonymisation https://www.aihw.gov.au/reports-data
-* Office of the Information Commissioner Queensland’s guidance on de-identification techniques https://www.oic.qld.gov.au/guidelines/for-government/guidelines-privacy-principles/applying-the-privacy-principles/privacy-and-de-identification
+* Office of the Information Commissioner Queensland’s guidance on [Privacy and De-identified data](https://www.oic.qld.gov.au/guidelines/for-government/guidelines-privacy-principles/anonymity/privacy-and-de-identification)
+*
 ## Tips for managing de-identification (ARDC)

 * Plan de-identification early in the research as part of your data management planning